 \section{Comparison to other diagonalization techniques}

-Diagonalization techniques have been developed by many authors, including Kayal~\cite{kayal2011efficient}, Koiran~\cite{koiran2021derandomization}, Koiran and Saha~\cite{koiran2023absolute}, Robeva~\cite{robeva2016orthogonal} and Fedorchuk~\cite{fedorchuk2020direct}.
-They either proposed criteria to determine diagonalizability or algorithms to diagonalize polynomials.
-While they have made huge progress in the field, their techniques are either only applicable to specific types of polynomials or appeal to highly nonlinear tasks such as polynomial factorization.
-Thus, the resulting algorithms are often computationally expensive for~$f$ with large~$n$ or~$d$ and therefore impractical for real-world applications.
+Current diagonalization techniques, including~\cite{fedorchuk2020direct, kayal2011efficient, koiran2023absolute, koiran2021derandomization, robeva2016orthogonal} have successfully provided criteria and algorithms for the diagonalizations of homogeneous polynomials.
+While they have made huge progress in the field, they are either only applicable to specific types of polynomials or appeal to highly nonlinear tasks such as polynomial factorization.
+We provide more discussions of their complexity below.

-Kayal~\cite{kayal2011efficient} did some of the early work in this field, which determines whether given~$f\in \C[x_1,\cdots,x_n]$ with degree~$d$ is equivalent to a sum of powers $f=\lambda_1 x_1^d+\lambda_2x_2^d+\cdots+\lambda_nx_n^d$ and diagonalize~$f$ if the criterion are satisfied.
-This method is based on the factorization properties of the Hessian determinant~$\text{DET}(H)$ and the procedures are summarized in Algorithm~\ref{alg:kayal}.

-This technique admits randomized polynomial complexity.
-At step 1, the determinant~$\text{DET}(H)$ may be factorized using Kaltofen's algorithm~\cite{kaltofen1989factorization} or the black box factorization algorithm of Kaltofen and Trager~\cite{kaltofen1990computing}.
-Both of the techniques were developed for the factorization of a multivariate polynomial in randomized polynomial time.
+Kayal~\cite{kayal2011efficient} did some of the early work in this field and proposed a criterion and diagonalization algorithm for $f$ with arbitrary $n$ and $d$.
+It is based on the factorization properties of the Hessian determinant~$\text{DET}(H)$ of $f$, which admits randomized polynomial complexity.
+The procedures are summarized in Algorithm~\ref{alg:kayal}.
+At step 1, determinant~$\text{DET}(H)$ may be factorized using Kaltofen's algorithm~\cite{kaltofen1989factorization} or the black box factorization algorithm of Kaltofen and Trager~\cite{kaltofen1990computing}, which both admits randomized polynomial time.
 However, Kaltofen's algorithm uses Hensel lifting for $d$ iterations, which leads to an exponential blowup of sizes in modules where the previous computations cannot be reused~\cite{sinhababu2021factorization}.
 While more work has been done to improve its efficiency for high-degree polynomials with a sparse representation, the complexity is still quite high for large $d$.
 At step 2, the coefficients~$a_i$ can be obtained efficiently by solving a dense linear algebra problem.
 Similarly, the complexity of root findings at step 3 is polynomial and the equivalence problem is solved in randomized polynomial time.